blackbhc/refactor/README.md

 - <a id="multiple"></a>`multiple`: whether to treat the more than one target particles as different set, which can be specified by the next parameter `classification`, or treat them as a whole.
 Default is `multiple` = `on`, that all target particles will be analyzed as a whole.
-- <a id="classification"></a>`classification`: specify how to classify the target particles to different analysis sets.
+- <a id="classification"></a>`classification`: specify how to classify target particles to different analysis sets.
   - Must be given if `multiple` = `on`, otherwise the program will raise an error.
 If `multiple` = `off`, this parameter will be ignored.
   - The given value should be strings of target types in each subset, where the strings are separated by common delimiter (white space, `,`, `+` and `:`), and in each string, the integer of the target particle types in such subset should be separated by `&`.
-    - If `"1&2" "3" "4&5&6"` is given, then there will be 3 sets, the first subset contains the target particles of type 1 and 2, the second subset contains the target particles of type 3, and the third subset contains the target particles of type 4, 5 and 6.
+    - If `"1&2" "3" "4&5&6"` is given, then there will be 3 sets, the first subset contains target particles of type 1 and 2, the second subset contains target particles of type 3, and the third subset contains target particles of type 4, 5 and 6.
     - There should has no space between, before or after the integers in each pair of quotation marks, otherwise the program will raise an error: `"1 & 2" "3" "4 & 5 & 6"` is illegal.
-  - Cross sets are allowed, e.g. `1-2 2-3` is possible, which means the first subset contains the target particles of type 1 and 2, and the second subset contains the target particles of type 2 and 3.
+  - Cross sets are allowed, e.g. `1-2 2-3` is possible, which means the first subset contains the target particles of type 1 and 2, and the second subset contains target particles of type 2 and 3.
   - Values should in the range of `particle_types`, otherwise the program will raise an error.
-- <a id="region_shape_m"></a>`region_shape`: similar to the `region_shape` in the `Pre` section, but this one is used to calculate the model quantifications of the target particles, can get multiple values.
+- <a id="region_shape_m"></a>`region_shape`: similar to the `region_shape` in the `Pre` section, but this one is used to calculate the model quantifications of target particles, can get multiple values.
   - `region_shape` = `sphere`: the region is a sphere or spheroid if `axis_ratio` $\neq$ 1, the axis of the spheroid is the parallel to the $z$-axis.
   - `region_shape` = `cylinder`: the region is a cylinder with symmetry axis parallel to the $z$-axis.
   - `region_shape` = `box`: the region is a box with sides parallel to the $x$, $y$ and $z$ axis.
-- <a id="axis_ratio_m"></a>`axis_ratio`: similar to the `axis_ratio` in the `Pre` section, but this one is used to calculate the model quantifications of the target particles.
+- <a id="axis_ratio_m"></a>`axis_ratio`: similar to the `axis_ratio` in the `Pre` section, but this one is used to calculate the model quantifications of target particles.
 - <a id="size_m"></a>`region_size`: similar to the `region_size` in the `Pre` section, but this one is used to
   - `region_shape` = `sphere`: the region is a sphere with $R=$ `region_size` if `axis_ratio` = 1.
 If `axis_ratio`
     $\neq$ 1, the sphere will be stretched along the $z$-axis with $R_z=$ `axis_ratio` $\times$ `region_size`.